Esports commentator Anders Blume shares his story

 Q: What do you think it is about Counter-Strike that was different than other games you’d played?

 A: It’s hard to say.
 In retrospect I think it has to do with a great mix of being able to play as a team but that each individual member of the team can do enough to change the outcome of the game.
 Also it has an infinitely deep or high skill ceiling, you can always become better at the game in some way and that’s just very appealing I think.
 Back then, at the time, maybe there was that feeling and we just didn’t know how to say it but, it was almost like having some sort of religious experience walking away from that game.
 I remember the train ride home and everything.
-I remember how, for lack of a better word, how high we all were on just having played the game.
-To be fair, it might also have that kind of childhood nostalgia to it, but it was something like that.
+I remember how – for lack of a better word – ‘high’ we all were on just having played the game.
+It might also have that kind of childhood nostalgia to it, but it was something like that.

 Q: Did you ever compete in Counter-Strike?

 A: Yeah, I did.
 The landscape is so different now.
 I think if you tried to measure it against the modern landscape it would be hard to find a fitting way to do that.
 We started off with a friends-based team, then eventually some of us wanted to play a bit more so we had to find other people online that we thought were good at the game.
 Obviously, the kind of sponsorships you could get back then were ridiculous compared to today, so it was all just sort of, hobby level.
 But yeah, we did take it seriously.

 Q: What were you doing before you started casting?